Sukith-1234/Data-Engineer/README.md

 Proejct 05-Fetch images from FB-Graph API:This project helps to fetch the images from Facebook Graph API (you need to have f=meta developer account)

-Proejct 06-Currency converter-This python scrip help to convert currency into one type into another type (create using BeautifulSoup library)